datajoint/element-calcium-imaging/README.md

     python workflow_imaging/populate.py
     ```

-+ For inserting new subjects or new analysis parameters, step 1 needs to be re-executed (make sure to modify the `prepare.py` with the new information)
++ For inserting new subjects or new analysis parameters, step 1 needs to be re-executed.
+Make sure to modify `prepare.py` with the new information.

 + Rerun step 2 and 3 every time new sessions or clustering data become available.

-+ In fact, step 2 and 3 can be executed as scheduled jobs that will automatically process any data newly placed into the ***root_data_dir***
++ In fact, step 2 and 3 can be executed as scheduled jobs that will automatically process any data newly placed into the `imaging_root_data_dir`